-- 5.10 Wheelchair-accessible unisex toilets will satisfy Requirement M1 or M3 if: - (a) one is located as close as possible to the entrance and/or waiting area of the building; - (b) they are not located in a way that compromises the privacy of users; - (c) they are located in a similar position on each floor of a multi-storey building, and allow for right- and left-hand transfer on alternate floors; - (d) when more than one unisex toilet is available in other than multi-storey buildings, a choice of layouts suitable for left-hand and right-hand transfer is provided; - (e) when it is the only toilet facility in the building, the width is increased from 1.5m to 2m and it includes a standing height washbasin, in addition to the finger rinse basin associated with the WC; - (f) they are located on accessible routes that are direct and obstruction free;
+5.10 Wheelchair-accessible unisex toilets will satisfy Requirement M1 or M3 if:

+- a. one is located as close as possible to the entrance and/or waiting area of the building; - they are not located in a way that compromises the privacy of users; - c. they are located in a similar position on each floor of a multi-storey building, and allow for right- and left-hand transfer on alternate floors;

-- (g) doors are preferably outward opening and are fitted with a horizontal closing bar fixed to the inside face; - (h) any wheelchair user does not have to travel: - (i) more than 40m on the same floor, unless a greater distance can be argued in the Access Statement on the grounds that the circulation route is unobstructed, e.g. by the installation of doors with hold-open devices; - (ii) more than a 40m combined horizontal distance where the unisex toilet accommodation is on another floor of the building, but is accessible by passenger lift (if a lifting platform is installed, vertical travel to a unisex toilet is limited to one storey); - (i) the minimum overall dimensions of, and the arrangement of fittings within, a wheelchair-accessible unisex toilet comply with Diagram 18; - (j) where the horizontal support rail on the wall adjacent to the WC is set with the minimum spacing from the wall, an additional drop-down rail is provided on the wall side at a distance of 320mm from the centre line of the WC; - (k) where the horizontal support rail on the wall adjacent to the WC is set so that its centre line is 400mm from the centre line of the WC, there is no additional drop-down rail; - (I) the heights and arrangement of fittings in a wheelchair-accessible unisex toilet comply with Diagram 19 and, as appropriate, Diagram 20; - (m) an emergency assistance alarm system is provided, complying with 5.4; - (n) the emergency assistance call signal outside the toilet compartment is located so that it can be easily seen and heard by those able to give assistance; - (o) an emergency assistance pull cord is easily identifiable (see 4.30(e)) and reachable from the WC and from the floor close to the WC; - (p) any heat emitters are located so that they do not restrict the minimum clear wheelchair manoeuvring space, nor the space beside the WC used for transfer from the wheelchair to the WC; - (q) WC pans conform to BS 5503-3 or BS 5504-4 in terms of key dimensions in order to accommodate the use of a variable height toilet seat riser (see 5.9); - (r) cisterns for WCs that will be used by wheelchair users have their flushing mechanism positioned on the open or transfer side of the space, irrespective of handing.
+- when more than one unisex toilet is available in other than multi-storey buildings, a choice of layouts suitable for left-hand and right-hand transfer is provided; - e. when it is the only toilet facility in the building, the width is increased from 1.5m to 2m and it includes a standing height washbasin, in addition to the finger rinse basin associated with the WC; - f. they are located on accessible routes that are direct and obstruction free; - g. doors are preferably outward opening and are fitted with a horizontal closing bar fixed to the inside face; - h. any wheelchair user does not have to travel: - i. more than 40m on the same floor, unless a greater distance can be agreed with the building control body on the grounds that the circulation route is unobstructed, e.g. by the installation of doors with hold-open devices; - ii. more than a 40m combined horizontal distance where the unisex toilet accommodation is on another floor of the building, but is accessible by passenger lift (if a lifting platform is installed, vertical travel to a unisex toilet is limited to one storey); - the minimum overall dimensions of, and the arrangement of fittings within, a wheelchair-accessible unisex toilet comply with Diagram 18; - j. where the horizontal support rail on the wall adjacent to the WC is set with the minimum spacing from the wall, an additional drop-down rail is provided on the wall side at a distance of 320mm from the centre line of the WC; - where the horizontal support rail on the wall adjacent to the WC is set so that its centre line is 400mm from the centre line of the WC, there is no additional drop-down rail; - the heights and arrangement of fittings in a wheelchair-accessible unisex toilet comply with Diagram 19 and, as appropriate, Diagram 20;